-However, any amounts paid under the change in control agreements will be reduced to the extent that the executive receives or is entitled to receive payments in respect of the change in control under the executive's employment agreement.
-If the executive does not actually receive payments under the employment agreement, or the employment agreement is breached by the Company, payments will be made under the change in control agreement.
-Additionally, under the change in control agreements, the Company has agreed to provide the executive with a gross-up payment for federal and state income taxes and federal excise taxes imposed on any "excess parachute payment."
+However, any amounts paid under the change in control agreement will be reduced to the extent that Mr. Badgley receives or is entitled to receive payments in respect of the change in control under Mr. Badgley's employment agreement.
+If Mr. Badgley does not actually receive payments under the employment agreement, or the employment agreement is breached by the Company, payments will be made under the change in control agreement.
+Additionally, under the change in control agreement, the Company has agreed to provide Mr. Badgley with a gross-up payment for federal and state income taxes and federal excise taxes imposed on any "excess parachute payment."

-Under the change in control agreements, "voluntary" termination by the executive means termination of employment that is voluntary on the part of the executive, and, in the judgment of the executive, is due to: (i) a material reduction of the executive's authorities, duties or responsibilities resulting from a formal change in title or status, or from the assignment to the executive of any duties inconsistent with his authorities, duties or responsibilities in effect within the year prior to the change in control, (ii) a material reduction in the executive's base compensation, or (iii) a Company-required involuntary relocation of the executive's place of residence.
+Under the change in control agreement, "voluntary" termination by Mr. Badgley means termination of employment that is voluntary on the part of the executive, and, in the judgment of Mr. Badgley, is due to: (i) a material reduction of Mr. Badgley's authorities, duties or responsibilities resulting from a formal change in title or status, or from the assignment to Mr. Badgley of any duties inconsistent with his authorities, duties or responsibilities in effect within the year prior to the change in control, (ii) a material reduction in Mr. Badgley's base compensation, or (iii) a Company-required involuntary relocation of Mr. Badgley's place of residence.